sfomuseum/swifter-protomaps-example/README.md

 ![](docs/images/swifter-protomaps-example-catalyst.png)

+For a longer version detailing why we did this please see the [Serving map tiles to yourself using Protomaps and iOS](https://millsfield.sfomuseum.org/blog/2022/03/30/swifter-protomaps/) blog post.

 ## How does it work?

 The [httpswifter/swifter](https://github.com/httpswift/swifter) HTTP server, and handlers for serving Protomaps tiles, is started in the applications `AppDelegate` code.